-- Rule M10 Abstract a single primaryi when an in situ tumor is diagnosed after an invasive tumor AND tumors occur in the same kidney. - Note 1: The rules are hierarchical.
+- Rule M10 Abstract a single primary when an in situ tumor is diagnosed after an invasive tumor AND tumors occur in the same kidney. - Note 1: The rules are hierarchical.
 Only use this rule when none of the previous rules apply. - Note 2: The tumors may be a NOS and a subtype/variant of that NOS.
 See Table 1 in the Equivalent Terms and Definitions for listings of NOS and subtype/variants. - Note 3: Once the patient has an invasive tumor, the in situ is recorded as a recurrence for those registrars who collect recurrence data. - Rule M11 Abstract a single primaryi (the invasive) when an invasive tumor is diagnosed less than or equal to 60 days after an in situ tumor in the same kidney. - Note 1: The rules are hierarchical.
 Only use this rule when none of the previous rules apply. - Note 2: The tumors may be a NOS and a subtype/variant of that NOS. - Note 3: When the case has been abstracted, change behavior code on original abstract from /2 to /3. - Note 4: Do not change date of diagnosis. - Note 5: If the case has already been submitted to the central registry, report all changes. - Note 6: The physician may stage both tumors because staging and determining multiple primaries are done for different reasons.
 Staging determines which treatment would be most effective.
-Determining multiple primaries is done to stabilize the data for the study of epidemiology (long-term studies done on incidence, mortality, and causation of a disease with the goal of reducing or eliminating that disease). - Note 7: See the COC and SEER manuals for instructions on coding other data items such as Date of Diagnosis, Accession Year and Sequence Number. - Rule M12 Abstract multiple primariesii when an invasive tumor occurs more than 60 days after an in situ tumor. - Note 1: The rules are hierarchical.
-Only use this rule when none of the previous rules apply. - Note 2: Abstract both the invasive and in situ tumors. - Note 3: Abstract as multiple primaries even if physician states the invasive tumor is disease recurrence or progression.
+Determining multiple primaries is done to stabilize the data for the study of epidemiology (long-term studies done on incidence, mortality, and causation of a disease with the goal of reducing or eliminating that disease). - Note 7: See the COC and SEER manuals for instructions on coding other data items such as Date of Diagnosis, Accession Year and Sequence Number.